pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 helm inspect values pingcap/tidb-lightning --version=<chart-version> > tidb-lightning-values.yaml
 ```

-TiDB Lightning Helm chart supports both local and remote data source.
+TiDB Lightning Helm chart supports both local and remote data sources.

 * Local

-    Local mode requires the Mydumper backup data to be on one of the Kubernetes node.
-This mode can be enabled by setting `dataSource.local.nodeName` to the node name and `dataSource.local.hostPath` to the Mydumper backup data directory path which contains a file named `metadata`.
+    The local mode requires Mydumper backup data to be on one of the Kubernetes node.
+This mode can be enabled by setting `dataSource.local.nodeName` to the node name and `dataSource.local.hostPath` to Mydumper backup data directory path which contains a file named `metadata`.

 * Remote

-    Unlike local mode, remote mode needs to use [rclone](https://rclone.org) to download Mydumper backup tarball file from a network storage to a PV.
+    Unlike the local mode, the remote mode needs to use [rclone](https://rclone.org) to download Mydumper backup tarball file from a network storage to a PV.
 Any cloud storage supported by rclone should work, but currently only the following have been tested: [Google Cloud Storage (GCS)](https://cloud.google.com/storage/), [AWS S3](https://aws.amazon.com/s3/), [Ceph Object Storage](https://ceph.com/ceph-storage/object-storage/).

     To restore backup data from the remote source, take the following steps:

     1. Make sure that `dataSource.local.nodeName` and `dataSource.local.hostPath` in `values.yaml` are commented out.

     2. Create a `Secret` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.
-For other cloud storages, please refer to [rclone documentation](https://rclone.org/).
+For other cloud storages, refer to [rclone documentation](https://rclone.org/).
 Using AWS S3 as the storage is the same as restoring data using BR and Mydumper.

         There are three methods to grant permissions.
 The configuration varies with different methods.
 For details, see [Backup the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).

-        * If you grant permissions by way of AWS S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, use the following configuration:
+        * If you grant permissions by importing AWS S3 AccessKey and SecretKey, or if you use Ceph or GCS as the storage, use the following configuration:

             {{< copyable "" >}}